remidinishanth/Python_snippets/basics/memory_management.md

 # Python recycles common objects
 # CPython keeps a global list of all the integers in the range [-5, 256].
 ```
+From: Robert Carrington - C for Yourself: Exploring Python Internals at the REPL (PyTexas 2017)

 The following information is for CPython implementation of Python, you can check the implementation of python as follows